Homas/ioc2rpz.gui/README.md

 - select a distribution server.
 You may select several servers;
 - select TSIG keys which will be used to authenticate zone transfers;
 - select sources and whitelists.
 You must select minimum one source;
 - select the zone action.
+Local records are described below.
 - select IOCs type.
 It is used for optimization;
 - (optional) provide list of IP-addresses to notify when the RPZ updates;
 - check "Cache zone" if the RPZ should be cached.
 Otherwise the zone will be generate on the fly by a request;